-On April 6, 2016, the Planning Commission held a public hearing to discuss Crown Castle's application to install a telecommunications facility in the public right of way near 3770 Piedmont Avenue and Yosemite Avenue.
-During the public hearing, members of the public raised concerns that the proposed facility would be out of scale and would have negative visual impacts on the their neighborhood.
-The Planning Commissioners directed staff and Crown Castle to meet with the public and discuss alternative designs, including a light pole with an equipment
+On April 6, 2016, the Planning Commission held a public hearing to discuss Crown Castle's application to install a telecommunications facility located in the public right of way near Piedmont Avenue and Montell Street.
+During the public hearing, members of the public raised concerns that the facility would be out of scale and would have negative visual impacts on the neighborhood.
+The Planning Commissioners directed staff and Crown Castle to meet with the public and discuss alternative designs, including a light pole with an associated equipment cabinet structure built into the base.
+Subsequently, Crown Castle developed three different alternative design options which was presented to the Piedmont Avenue Neighborhood